In Honor of

 A ranger told me it has been decades since the high water mark was last reached.

-The missing beat girl…our girls used to be natural…no tattoos or pierced clit hoods!
+Our girls used to be natural…no tattoos or pierced clit hoods!

 While working with the Daniel D. Teoli Jr. Archival Collection, an area that stood out like a sore thumb was the lack of tattoos that the gals had back in Frank’s time compared to the girls of today.